Croome Park landscape garden

 A short distance away is the parish church, with monuments to members of the Earl's family.
 It was also built by Capability Brown, who demolished the old medieval church on the site.
 The church is dedicated to St Mary Magdalene, possibly as a tribute to the Earl's wife, Maria, acclaimed as one of the great beauties of her time.

-There are miles of walks through the park.
-A new visitor centre has been created from old World War II RAF buildings.
+There are miles of walks through the park and a new visitor centre has been created from old World War II RAF buildings.
 There you can see a special 'batcam', showing live video of roosting bats that have made Croome their home.

 The house at Croome Park was closed for many years.
 It has undergone restoration and is now partially open to visitors.
 The house was also designed by Capability Brown, and features interiors by Scottish neoclassical architect Robert Adam.
 The house is in Palladian style, which was the vogue in Britain in the mid 18th century.